What is the difference between pest control and bird control?

 We use public perception and the dictionaries definition of a pest which is any animal or plant which harms humans, their food or living environment.

 Why do pest control companies do/or offer bird control?

-How can I tell if a company is acting legitimately in controlling birds?
+How can I tell if a company has the required knowledge and acting in our best interest, while controlling birds?

-Ask about the licenses they are working under; you can reference their responses by clicking the link to the general licenses issued by natural England here.
-Natural England website, don't forget you are liable to an unlimited fine and a possible jail sentence if your contractor breaks the law.
+you can reference the general licenses issued by natural England. you and your bird control company are liable to an unlimited fine and a possible jail sentence if your contractor breaks the law.

 What methods and services do you offer for bird control?

 bird control measures depend on the species of bird and the specific circumstances of the problem.
 A licensed and qualified bird control professional will assess the situation and develop a tailored plan that is safe, effective, and humane.
 Take a look at our website to see the different dispersal methods and proofing solutions we have to offer or contact us for a consultation.